 Example of different emitting areas:

 Light Absorption and Scattering

-Radiance is a conserved quantity in an optical system so that radiance measured as watts per unit area per unit solid angle incident on a detector will not exceed the radiance at the emitter.
+Radiance is a conserved quantity in an optical system so that radiance measured on a detector will not exceed the radiance at the emitter.
 For any bunch of rays mapping an emitter to a detector, the radiance seen at the detector could be diminished by the light which is absorbed along the way or scattered out of the solid angle of the bunch of rays reaching the detector.